-- Are not precluded from receiving Assistive Technology, but may not receive the remote supports component.
-Remote supports is intended to reduce the participant's need for direct support that would typically be provided as part of the Life Sharing service.
-Remote supports is built into the Life Sharing rate & cannot be authorized as a discrete service.
-Requirements for the delivery of remote supports as part of the Life Sharing service are in the Main Module- Additional Needed Information (Optional) section of this waiver. - May receive Vehicle Accessibility Adaptations when vehicle being adapted & utilized by the participant is not owned, leased or rented by the Life Sharing provider. - May not be authorized to receive Supports Broker services unless the participant has a plan to self-direct his or her services through a participant-directed services model in a private residence.
+- Are not precluded from receiving Assistive Technology, but may not receive the remote monitoring component.
+Remote monitoring is intended to reduce the participant's need for direct support that would typically be provided as part of the Life Sharing service.
+Remote monitoring is built into the Life Sharing rate & cannot be authorized as a discrete service.
+Any use of Independent Living Technology must comply with - 442.301(c)(4)(vi)(A)through(D)related to privacy, control of schedule, activities & access to visitors. - May receive Vehicle Accessibility Adaptations when vehicle being adapted and utilized by the participant is not owned, leased or rented by the Life Sharing provider. - May not be authorized to receive Supports Broker services unless the participant has a plan to self-direct his or her services through a participant-directed services model in a private residence.

-The following services may not be authorized for participants who receive Life Sharing services: Residential Habilitation; Supported Living; Companion; Homemaker/Chore; Music, Art & Equine Assisted Therapy; Specialized Supplies; In-Home and Community Supports; Family/Caregiver Training and Support & Consultative Nutritional Services.
-Transportation is included in the rate & may not be billed as a discrete service, unless transportation is to or from a job that meets the definition of competitive integrated employment and that need is documented in the service plan.
-The rate will include Behavioral Support.
-Behavioral Support may only be authorized as a discrete service when it is used to support a participant to access Community Participation Support or to maintain employment when provided at the participant's place of employment.
-Communication Specialist & Shift Nursing can only be authorized in limited circumstances; reference those service definitions for exceptions.
+The following services may not be authorized for participants who receive Life Sharing services: Residential Habilitation; Supported Living; Companion; Homemaker/Chore; Music, Art & Equine Assisted Therapy; Specialized Supplies; In-Home & Community Supports; Family/Caregiver Training & Support & Consultative Nutritional Services.
+Transportation is included in the rate & may not be billed as a discrete service, unless the transportation is to or from a job that meets the definition of competitive integrated employment & that need is documented in the participant's service plan.
+The rate will include Behavioral Support therefore, it may only be authorized as a discrete service when it is used to support a participant to access Community Participation Support or to maintain employment when provided at the participant's place of employment.
+Communication Specialist & Shift Nursing can only be authorized in limited circumstances; reference those service definitions for the exceptions.

-All private Life Sharing homes must be integrated & dispersed in the community in noncontiguous locations & may not be located on campus settings.
-To meet this requirement, the location of each Life Sharing home must be separate from any other ODP-funded residential setting & must be dispersed in the community & not surrounded by other ODP-funded residential settings.
+All private homes in which Life Sharing are provided must be integrated & dispersed in the community in noncontiguous locations, & may not be located on campus settings.
+The location of each home in which Life Sharing is provided must be separate from any other ODP-funded residential setting & must be dispersed in the community & not surrounded by, other ODP-funded residential settings.
 Homes that share only 1 common party wall are not considered contiguous.
-Any Life Sharing home should be located in the community & surrounded by the general public.
-New homes where Life Sharing will be provided or changes to existing Life Sharing homes must be approved by ODP or its designee utilizing the ODP residential setting criteria.
-Life Sharing may not be provided in a home enrolled on or after 2/1/20 that is adjacent to any of the following regardless of the funding source of the individuals served:
+Any home in which Life Sharing is provided should be located in the community & surrounded by the general public.
+New homes where Life Sharing will be provided or changes to existing homes where Life Sharing will be provided must be approved by ODP or its designee utilizing the ODP residential habilitation setting criteria.
+Life Sharing may not be provided in a home that is adjacent to any of the following regardless of the funding source of the individuals served: